opis/docs/json-schema/2.x/php-migration.md

 what kind of validation are you doing.
 This method returns a [`ValidationResult`](#validationresult).

 The above 3 methods are still present in 2.0, but they return a `ValidationError` for invalid data, or `null` if data is valid.
-We recommend to stick with the `validate` method.
+We recommend sticking to `validate` method.

 {% capture v2 %}
 ```php